Skip to Content

 Pillar Pages

-Part of your wireframing process should be to map out both the parent pillar pages and the child pillar pages as well as finding those supportive articles that will bolster these core pages.
 Pillar pages should be the main topics you want to be known for and are typically the higher competitive, yet much higher search volume keywords.
 The rest of the content you will create should support and bolster the topic you want to be known for on these main pages.

 Topic Clusters

-There are many ways to cluster the topics on your sites, and the more you can interlink the relevant articles together, the more information you allow the user to access.
+Clustering your articles around the main topics and subtopics for which you want to be known is a powerful SEO strategy for content marketing.There are many ways to cluster the topics on your sites, and the more you can interlink the relevant articles together, the more information you allow the user to access.
 When I talk about clustering, I am really talking about internal linking or connecting your articles based on key topics — both the subtopics and the main topics.

-Interlinking: Why Internal Linking is So Vital
+Interlinking: Why Internal Linking Is Vital

 Do You Need Backlinks?
-A Somewhat Controversial Opinion

 Why?

-You are building that digital authority within your own content, and you are giving the users what they need and what they want.
+You are building that domain authority within your own content, and you are giving the users what they need and what they want.
 The more helpful your site is, the more authority you will have.
 It’s that simple.

 Some Tools to Help